 Conservative Leader Erin O’Toole said the government should have made this announcement weeks ago.

 The Americans made it clear that they would be leaving Afghanistan months ago, and the rise of the Taliban was an expected result.
-Instead of putting forward a plan to help the heroic Afghan interpreters, support staff, and their families, the Trudeau Liberals sat on their hands and did nothing, he said in a statement Friday.
+Instead of putting forward a plan to help the heroic Afghan interpreters, support staff, and their families, the Trudeau Liberals sat on their hands and did nothing,

 It’s quite disappointing that these Afghans who saved the lives of our men and women in uniform were an afterthought to this Liberal government.